-Although Japan doesn't get nearly as hot as the southern United States during the summer months, there's still nothing quite like hanging out at a water park or public pool to beat the summer heat.
-Fortunately, there are a number of great water-based attractions to visit on your summer vacation to Japan.
+Although Japan doesn't get nearly as hot as parts of the United States during the summer months, there's still nothing quite as refreshing as hanging out at a water park or public pool.
+There are a number of great water-based attractions to visit on your summer vacation to Japan.

-Most of Japan's outdoor swimming pools and water parks open in late June and close in early September, and although they can get quite crowded during school summer holidays from late July through August, you should be able to find at least one place to escape the heat with a relatively small crowd.
+Most of Japan's outdoor swimming pools and water parks open in late June and close in early September, and although they can get quite crowded during school summer holidays from late July through August, you should be able to find at least one place to swim or cool off with a relatively small crowd.
 The parks are elaborate with specialty pools for children and adults.
 Many are part of larger amusement complexes.

-Yomiuri Land is a popular amusement park located in the suburban area of Tokyo that offers a number of great swimming pools and water slides.
+Yomiuri Land is a popular amusement park located in the suburban area of Tokyo that offers five great swimming pools and three huge water slides.

-Other popular attractions at the Yomiuri Land resorts include gondola rides over cherry blossoms, the Jewellumination lighting display park, and the new Goodjaba amusement area.
+Other popular attractions at Yomiuri Land, Tokyo's largest amusement park, include gondola rides over cherry blossoms, the Jewellumination lighting display park, and the Goodjaba amusement area.

 The outdoor area called "Adventure Lagoon" is known as the most fun water park in Tokyo and is open only during the summer; however, the indoor pool called Adventure Dome is open throughout the year with varying hours per season.

-Nagashima Spaland is a popular amusement park which features many thrilling rides, and the Jumbo Pool itself consists of many types of water slides and pools including a natural hot spring open-air bath.
+Nagashima Spaland near Nagoya is a popular amusement park which features many thrilling rides.
+The Jumbo Pool itself consists of many types of water slides and pools including a natural hot spring open-air bath.
 It is one of the largest water parks in the world.

-Located at the Nagashima Resort in Nagashima-cho Urayasu Kuwana-city, Mie, visitors can reach the Nagashima Spaland by bus from JR Kuwana/Nagoya to Nagashima onsen.
+Located at the Nagashima Resort in Nagashima-cho Urayasu Kuwana-city, Mie, visitors can reach Nagashima Spaland by bus from JR Kuwana/Nagoya to Nagashima onsen.
 There are special direct buses running from Nagoya that require a reservation.

 The Super Pool features a large kids pool, wave pool, and more all at the Tobu Zoo at 110 Suka Miyashiro-machi Minami-saitama-gun, Saitama with access from Tokyo via the Tobu Line at the Tobu Dobutsu Koen Station.

-The Toshimaen Amusement Park is a popular amusement park in Tokyo offering many different pools and thrilling water slides in its water park.
+The Toshima-en Amusement Park is a popular park in Tokyo offering many different pools and thrilling water slides in its water park.

-New this year, the Toshima-en Water Park pool offers a special "night pool" for adult guests to enjoy after the sun goes down, so if you're in for a light-night swim this is the ideal destination for you.
+The Toshima-en Water Park pool offers a special "night pool" for adult guests to enjoy after the sun goes down, so if you're in for an evening swim this is the ideal destination for you.

-Located at 3-25-1 Kouyama Nerima-ku, Tokyo, visitors can access this huge complex via that Seibu Ikebukuro Line, the Seibu Shunjuku Line, or the Toei Subway Oedo Line to Toshima-en Station.
+Located at 3-25-1 Kouyama Nerima-ku, Tokyo, visitors can access this huge complex via the Seibu Ikebukuro Line, the Seibu Shunjuku Line, or the Toei Subway Oedo Line to Toshima-en Station.

-Located within the Rusutsu Resort Amusement Park, the Super Jumbo Pool includes many different types of pools including an aqua coaster, a slider pool, a fountain pool, and even an olympic-sized competition pool.
+Located within the Rusutsu Resort Amusement Park, the Super Jumbo Pool includes many different types of pools including an aqua coaster, a slide pool, a fountain pool, and even a covered Olympic-sized competition pool.

 In order to reach this famous resort and amusement park, you'll need to catch a two-hour bus from Sapporo-city to Rusutsu-mura Abuta-gun Hokkaido.

-Uminonakamichi Seaside Park is a large leisure park with many flower gardens, sports facilities, accommodations, and a sunshine pool featuring a 100-meter slide.
+Uminonakamichi Seaside Park is a large leisure park, formerly a military base, with many flower gardens, sports facilities, a hotel, and a sunshine pool featuring a 100-meter slide.

-Uminonakamichi Sunshine Pools has six different types of pools to choose from including an infant and toddler area and a pool called the Water Play Land that features a lot of interesting tricks and secrets.
+Uminonakamichi Sunshine Pools has six different types of pools to choose from including an infant and toddler area and a pool called Water Play Land that features a lot of surprises as you explore.

-Located in Fukuoka-city in Fukuoka, visitors can access this unique park via the JR Umino nakamichi Station on various dates from mid-July through late September.
+Located in Fukuoka-city in Fukuoka, visitors can access this unique park via the JR Umino Nakamichi Station.

-Located at 50 Warabidaira Joubanfujiwaramachi Iwaki-city, Fukushima, this famous resort also features on-site hot springs, bridal registries, a number of shops and services, and a full spa.
+Located at 50 Warabidaira Joubanfujiwaramachi Iwaki-city, Fukushima, this famous resort also features a number of shops and services.